Alamishere/DailyCodePractice/notes.md

 - Learned how to check if email is valid on setter
 - Tried for 15 min
 - Get comfortable writing constructor, it is not same as creating new instance of User

+Worked on Reversing String and TwoSum Problem
+- Brute force method seems simple but again syntax issue
+- How do I return a pair without using ArrayList new int[]{i,j};
+- Reversing String can be done several way. string s = ch+ s;